-And a presentation by Alan Armstrong who’s the CEO at Williams goes some way to prove the point.
-He was presenting at the Howard Weil 40th Annual Energy Conference in New Orleans–an industry group for just about anyone who’s anyone in the oil business.
+Alan Armstrong, the CEO at Williams gave the Howard Weil presentation.
+And it certainly goes some way to prove the point.
+He was presenting at the Howard Weil 40th Annual Energy Conference in New Orleans; an industry group for just about anyone who’s anyone in the oil business.

 Now there’s nothing intrinsically wrong with PowerPoint.
 Its problems arise from either a lack of imagination or a presenter trying to put too much on one slide or too much into a slide deck.

 There were no surprises.
-Much of the content is already known–Mr. Armstrong used a similar slide deck at the Credit Suisse Energy Summit in February.
+Much of the content is already known.
+Because Mr. Armstrong used a similar slide deck at the Credit Suisse Energy Summit in February.

 In terms of length, Mr. Armstrong’s presentation was mercifully short.
 There were 16 slides before he reached the appendix section.
-And then there were 40 Appendix slides–ready for questions and other eventualities.
-A short presentation, but each slide certainly had its fill of content.
+And then there were 40 Appendix slides.
+So he was definitely ready for his presentation audience’s questions and other eventualities.
+So, this was a short presentation, but each slide certainly had its fill of content.